varigence/docs/bimlflex/user-guide/linked-service-adf-azure-mysql.md

 [//]: # (TODO List of stages, connection types, and system types that can use Azure MySQL)

-After selecting `Azure MySQL` from the Linked Service Type dropdown, the form requited for creating an Azure Database for MySQL Linked Service will appear.
+After selecting `Azure MySQL` from the Linked Service Type dropdown, the form required for creating an Azure Database for MySQL Linked Service will appear.

 ![Azure MySQL Linked Service Form -center -50%](images/bimlflex-ss-app-connections-azure-mysql-form.png "Azure MySQL Linked Service Form")